sungchulpark1/learning-prisma/README.md

 Run this command:
 - After installing `@prisma/client` for the first time.
 - After changing your Prisma schema.
-(Note: migrate commands run it automatically.)
+(Note: migrate commands run it automatically)
 - After upgrading Prisma.

 `npx prisma migrate reset` to reset the database.